 Before the successful completion of the Random Access procedure initiated for DAPS handover, the target MAC entity shall not select the logical channel(s) corresponding to non-DAPS DRB(s) for the uplink grant received in a Random Access Response or the uplink grant for the transmission of the MSGA payload.
 The source MAC entity shall select only the logical channel(s) corresponding to DAPS DRB(s) during DAPS handover.

 The MAC entity shall, when a new transmission is performed:

+if a logical channel is configured with priorityAdjustmentThreshold:

+2> if a PDCP SDU associated with this logical channel has a PDU Set remaining time (as defined in TS 38.323 [4]) less than the priorityAdjustmentThreshold:

+3> consider this PDCP SDU to be priority adjustable.

 1> allocate resources to the logical channels as follows:

+2> if, among all its data available for this transmission, a logical channel has a priority adjustable PDCP SDU at the time of the first symbol of this transmission:

+3> apply additionalPriority of this logical channel;

 2> logical channels selected in clause 5.4.3.1.2 for the UL grant with Bj > 0 are allocated resources in a decreasing priority order.
 If the PBR of a logical channel is set to infinity, the MAC entity shall allocate resources for all the data that is available for transmission on the logical channel before meeting the PBR of the lower priority logical channel(s); 2> decrement Bj by the total size of MAC SDUs served to logical channel j above;

+2> if any resources remain:

+3> if a logical channel has applied additionalPriority in the above allocation of resources and does not have any priority adjustable PDCP SDUs left:

+4> apply priority of this logical channel;

-2> if any resources remain;all the logical channels selected in clause 5.4.3.1.2 are served in a strict decreasing priority order (regardless of the value of Bj) until either the data for that logical channel or the UL grant is exhausted, whichever comes first.
-Logical channels configured with equal priority should be served equally.
+3> all the logical channels selected in clause 5.4.3.1.2 are served in a strict decreasing priority order (regardless of the value of Bj) until either the data for that logical channel or the UL grant is exhausted, whichever comes first.
+For this allocation of resources, logical channels applied with equal priority should be served equally.

 NOTE 1: The value of Bj can be negative.

 If the MAC entity is requested to simultaneously transmit multiple MAC PDUs, or if the MAC entity receives the multiple UL grants within one or more coinciding PDCCH occasions (i.e. on different Serving Cells), it is up to UE implementation in which order the grants are processed.